Quiet Earth dvd cover

 "A multilevel picture, the film discusses the ethics of science, and who has the right to own knowledge." - (Geoff Murphy, Onfilm, Wellington 1985)

 "The Quiet Earth obviously is deeply felt.
 It's no accident that these tragic visions of depopulation come from a tiny country that has declared itself a nuclear- free zone.
-Or that one of the central characters is Maori, a tribe very nearly extinguished by the early white settlers, then earnestly 'saved' and assimilated in this century, at the cost of their tribal culture" - (Sheila Benson, "'Earth,' Star Are Out Of This World", Los Angeles Times, October 18, 1985)
+Or that one of the central characters is Maori, a tribe very nearly extinguished by the early white settlers, then earnestly 'saved' and assimilated in this century, at the cost of their tribal culture" - ( Sheila Benson, "'Earth,' Star Are Out Of This World", Los Angeles Times, October 18, 1985)

-AWARDS - TRAILER - MISC
+TRAILERS - MISC

 Information at the New Zealand Film Commission Website